Forever Peace. To Stop War

 Judith Clute is a Canadian artist resident in London.
 Her work is held in collections throughout north America and Europe, and was most recently exhibited at Galleria Becker, Jyväskylä, Finland, and in the Artichoke Printmaking show at Clifford Chance, London.

-After publication of Forever Peace , a photocopy edition will be distributed to members of the U.S. Senate and House of Representatives and of the House of Commons in London.
+Since publication of Forever Peace , a small format edition has been prepared for distribution to members of the U.S. Senate and House of Representatives and of the House of Commons in London, and worldwide to promote peace.

 Temporary Culture logo (sumac & fingerprint)